jacques/docs.npmjs.com/content/getting-started/updating-global-packages.md

 ####If you are using version 2.6.0 or less

 For npm versions less than 2.6.1, run [this script](https://gist.github.com/othiym23/4ac31155da23962afd0e) to update all outdated global packages.

+However, please consider upgrading to the latest version of npm.
+To do this, type:

+`npm install npm@latest -g`.